GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 print(dictionary[key4])        # KeyError: key4
 ```

-Mutable object (e.g. list and dictionary) cannot be used as `key` of the element; only immutable object is allowed.
-However, mutable object can still be used as a `value` of the element.
+Mutable objects such as list and tuple object cannot be used as `key` of the element.
+However, mutable objects can still be used as a `value` of the element.

 ```python
 dictionary = {lst1: value1, key2: value2}